mmseng/AislingMatHelper/README.md

 - Rating 4: 25t
 - Rating 5: 50t

 For example if your rating is 5, and you have 704 cargo capacity, set this to 700.
-Otherwise the script will buy another 50, but you'll only have room to load 4 more.
+If you set it to 704, the script will buy another 50, but you'll only have room to load 4 more.

 ### MaterialType
 Defines which material type to buy.